GitHub Version Control

 2. Enter ls -al ~/.ssh to see if existing SSH keys are present.

 3. Check the directory listing to see if you already have a public SSH key.
-By default, the filenames of supported public keys for GitHub are one of the following.
+By default, the filenames of supported public keys for GitHub include the following.

 • id_rsa.pub